Hispanics in the American Civil War

 Hispanics held various grades of ranks in the military, the highest being full Admiral of the Union Navy.
 Three Hispanics were awarded the Medal of Honor, the highest military decoration for heroism awarded by the United States.
 Hispanic women also participated, such was the case of Loreta Janeta Velazquez, a Cuban woman who disguised as a male, fought and spied for the Confederacy.

 Notable military personnel

 The following is an uncompleted list of notable Hispanics who participated in the American Civil War.
-Their names are placed in accordance to the highest rank which they held during their military service.
+Their names are placed in accordance to the highest rank that they held during their military service.